 Making the brew at home is simple and much more affordable.
 After the initial investment in purchasing the container to house the brew and the SCOBY, making approximately 4L of kombucha now costs less than $4.
 The only items that need re-purchasing are the tea and sugar.

-Aside from the refreshing and crisp taste, kombucha provides beneficial probiotics and antioxidant properties in beverage form.
+Aside from the refreshing taste, kombucha provides beneficial probiotics and antioxidant properties in beverage form.
 This ancient, fizzy, sugared-tea drink tastes delicious and costs much less to prepare at home, which also gives you the freedom to determine how you want to flavour it and how long you want it to ferment for.

 For a step-by-step guide on how to make your own at home check out the post on a Beginner’s Guide to Kombucha.

 Happy sipping and welcome to the world of kombucha!

 Read this previous nutrition article called BENEFITS OF SOAKING » nuts, seeds, beans & grains